everyday-as/gmodstore-java-sdk/docs/AddonCouponsApi.md

 <a name="updateAddonCoupon"></a>
 # **updateAddonCoupon**
-> InlineResponse201 updateAddonCoupon(body, addonId, couponId, with)
+> AddonCouponResponse updateAddonCoupon(body, addonId, couponId, with)

 Update an addon&#x27;s coupon